yngtodd/cs526/README.rst

 I would highly recommend starting off with a Python distribution from Anaconda_.
 It is great out of the box and helps manage Python dependencies.

-Quick note: I would recommend getting the most recent version of Python offered.
+Quick note: In most cases, it is best to go with the most recent version of Python offered.
 However, I have heard that there are some potential issues running Python 3.6 with Pyspark (I will try to find a reference for that).
 Just to be on the safe side, I would create a conda virtual environment using Python 3.5::